yifanc96/NonLinPDEs-GPsolver/README.md

 - `kernels.py` provides a collection of kernel functions and their derivatives
 - `Gram_matrice.py` constructs the kernel matrix used in training and testing stages for our GP based method
 - `solver.py` contains a high level class that integrate the above three files to run the algorithms for any PDEs and inverse problems
-- `notebook` contains demonstration codes in the Jupyter notebook style

 In addition, folder `reference_solver` contains several classical solvers for these PDEs, which are used for comparison purposes